icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 specified. icing conditions can be calculated with a degree of accuracy suitable for design purposes.
 >2.
-A heat flow of 2000 to 2500 Btu per hour per square foot is required for complete and. continuous protection of a V-type windshield in flight at speeds up to 300 miles per hour in a moderate cumulous [cumulus in current spelling] icing condition.
+A heat flow of 2000 to 2500 Btu per hour per square foot is required for complete and continuous protection of a V-type windshield in flight at speeds up to 300 miles per hour in a moderate cumulous [cumulus in current spelling] icing condition.
 For the same degree of protection